IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 #### Guardrails

-EIUP-PS-01(y)*executionUnitPrices[priceSteps]* **must not** exceed 2,000/10,000,000
+EIUP-PS-01(y) *executionUnitPrices[priceSteps]* **must not** exceed 2,000/10,000,000

-EIUP-PS-02(y) *executionUnitPrices[priceSteps]***must not** be lower than 500/10,000,000
+EIUP-PS-02(y) *executionUnitPrices[priceSteps]* **must not** be lower than 500/10,000,000

-EIUP-PM-01 (y) *executionUnitPrices[priceMemory]***must not** exceed 2,000/10,000
+EIUP-PM-01 (y) *executionUnitPrices[priceMemory]* **must not** exceed 2,000/10,000

-EIUP-PM-02(y) *executionUnitPrices[priceMemory]***must not** be lower than 400/
+EIUP-PM-02 (y) *executionUnitPrices[priceMemory]* **must not** be lower than 400 / 10,000.

-10,000 EIUP-GEN-01(x -"similar t$t o ^ { prime prime } )$The execution prices **must** be set so that
+EIUP-GEN-01 (x - "similar to") The execution prices **must** be set so that:

 i) the cost of executing a transaction with maximum CPU steps is similar to the cost of a maximum sized non-script transaction and

 ii) the cost of executing a transaction with maximum memory units is similar to the cost of a maximum sized non-script transaction

-EIUP-GEN-02(x - "should")The execution prices **should** be adjusted whenever transaction fees are adjusted (*txFeeFixed/txFeePerByte*).
+EIUP-GEN-02 (x - "should") The execution prices **should** be adjusted whenever transaction fees are adjusted (*txFeeFixed/txFeePerByte*).
 The goal is to ensure that the processing delay is similar for "full" transactions, regardless of their type.

 * This helps ensure that the requirements on block diffusion/propagation times are met.

-Transaction fee per byte for a reference script (minFeeRefScriptCoinsPerByte)
+#### Transaction fee per byte for a reference script (minFeeRefScriptCoinsPerByte)

 Defines the cost for using Plutus reference scripts in Lovelace

 #### Guardrails

-MFRS-01(y)*minFeeRefScriptCoinsPerByte***must not** exceed 1,000(0.001 ada)
+MFRS-01 (y) *minFeeRefScriptCoinsPerByte* **must not** exceed 1,000 (0.001 ada).

--This ensures that transactions can be paid for
+* This ensures that transactions can be paid for

-MFRS-02(y)*minFeeRefScriptCoinsPerByte* **must not** be negative
+MFRS-02 (y) *minFeeRefScriptCoinsPerByte* **must not** be negative

-MFRS-03(x -"should") To maintain a consistent level of protection against denial-of-service attacks,*minFeeRefScriptCoinsPerByte***should**be adjusted whenever Plutus Execution prices are adjusted (*executionUnitPrices[steps/memory]*)and whenever *txFeeFixed* is adjusted
+MFRS-03 (x - "should") To maintain a consistent level of protection against denial-of-service attacks, *minFeeRefScriptCoinsPerByte* **should** be adjusted whenever Plutus Execution prices are adjusted (*executionUnitPrices[steps/memory]*) and whenever *txFeeFixed* is adjusted

-MFRS-04 (x - unquantifiable) Any changes to *minFeeRefScriptCoinsPerByte'***must**consider the implications of reducing the cost of a denial-of-service attack or increasing the maximum transaction fee
+MFRS-04 (x - unquantifiable) Any changes to *minFeeRefScriptCoinsPerByte'* **must** consider the implications of reducing the cost of a denial-of-service attack or increasing the maximum transaction fee

 ### 2.3.Network Parameters

 The overall goals when managing the Cardano Blockchain network parameters are to:

-1.Match the available Cardano Blockchain Layer 1 network capacity to current or future traffic demands, including payment transactions, layer 1 DApps, sidechain management and governance needs
+1. Match the available Cardano Blockchain Layer 1 network capacity to current or future traffic demands, including payment transactions, layer 1 DApps, sidechain management and governance needs

-* Balance traffic demands for different user groups, including payment transactions,minters of Fungible/Non-Fungible Tokens, Plutus scripts, DeFi developers, Stake Pool Operators and voting transactions
+2. Balance traffic demands for different user groups, including payment transactions,minters of Fungible/Non-Fungible Tokens, Plutus scripts, DeFi developers, Stake Pool Operators and voting transactions

 #### Triggers for Change